 Heiton Mill House

-A stunning conversion of a former 18th century watermill in an idyllic setting nestled on the banks of the River Teviot at the end of a no-through lane.
+A stunning 18th century converted watermill in an idyllic setting on the tranquil banks of the River Teviot at the end of a quiet no-through lane.

-Nestled on the banks of the River Teviot
+Style and luxury on the banks of the River Teviot.

-Inside the simple, neutral interior oozes understated luxury.
-The spacious, light-filled rooms are punctuated with little luxuries at every turn including sumptuous sofas, vast super king size beds, Egyptian cotton bed linen, down duvets and pillows, fluffy white robes and towels, wi fi, flat screen TVs in all the bedrooms, a state of the art wood pellet stove for cosy winter nights and an impressive high-spec kitchen.
-Even your furry friends can stay in luxury with their own heated kennels and hot and cold shower.
+At Heiton Mill you’ll find little luxuries at every turn – from the sumptuous sofas and super king size beds to fine Egyptian bed linen, down duvets and pillows, fluffy robes and towels, superfast Wi-Fi and flat screen TVs in all the bedrooms.
+Even your four-legged friends will be in the lap luxury with their own heated outdoor kennels and hot and cold shower.

 There are a number of outdoor steps up to the entrance door.
 Entrance hall with cloakroom with WC and basin.